Pond - Kambah (Lake Tuggeranong Catchment)

 With a treatment area of 2,400 square metres, the pond will hold 2,800 cubic metres of water.
 Each year it will remove over 28,000 kilograms of nitrogen, phosphorous and suspended sediment from stormwater run-off before it flows into Village Creek which, in turn, flows into Lake Tuggeranong.

-Although a number of trees will have to be removed to make way for the pond, new Casuarina Cunninghamiana will be planted, along with native dryland grasses and water plants.
+Although a number of trees had to be removed to make way for the pond, new trees have been planted, along with native dryland grasses and water plants.

 The new pond will also help to mitigate occasional flooding in the area, retaining additional water that will be released following the peak.